camwestwood/xapi/recipes/readinglist/readinglist-accessed-content.md

 ### Verb
 Common entity identifier: VerbA, as defined on the [common structures](/common_structures.md#verba) page.

-The Verb, [access](/vocabulary.md#verbs), denotes the action of the user's browser or app requesting the econtent.
+The Verb, [access](/vocabulary.md#verbs), denotes the action of the user's browser or app requesting the externalLink.

 ### Example: